Sullivantia sullivantii (Torr. & Gray) Britt.

 Because S. sullivantii favors relatively inaccessible cliffs, habitat loss for this species is uncommon.
 However, the rarity of this habitat type in Minnesota coupled with the intensity of recent surveys suggests that the majority of the locations of S. sullivantii in Minnesota have been discovered.
 Thus, while this species occurs in habitats that are not typically threatened by development, it is important that all occupied habitat be monitored carefully.
 Adverse impacts would most likely come from quarrying or road construction, or from land use changes that result in the warming and drying of its cliff habitat.
 Extensive removal of the forest canopy surrounding cliffs occupied by S. sullivantii could increase exposure of the cliff, which may induce physiological stress to cliff-dwelling plants.
 Further research is needed on the habitat, life history, population trends, reproductive biology, ecology, and population demographics of this rare species, as are beneficial management practices that protect its sensitive habitat.

 The best time to search for Sullivantia sullivantii is when in flower or fruit, from early June to mid-July.
 Leaves, flowering and/or fruiting stalks remain visible into mid-September.

 Conservation Efforts in Minnesota

-Several locations of S. sullivantii are in State Parks or on State Forest lands.
+Several locations of S. sullivantii are on State Park or State Forest land.
 Where the potential exists for human disturbance on these lands, special protection should be afforded this species and its rare habitat.
 The continued observation, monitoring, and protection of these sites will be necessary for the survival of S. sullivantii populations.